Illinois prison guard gets 20 years for inmate beating death

 “What type of person does it take to assault a 65-year-old man who’s handcuffed behind his back?” remarked Earvin’s brother Willie Earvin Jr., 74, who testified for the prosecution.
 “I’m a Vietnam veteran and we weren’t allowed to do that to prisoners.”

+But his son, Larry Pippion, 51, questioned why he was locked up for a petty crime when he was mentally ill.

+“Isn’t there another way to get him help instead of just throwing him away?”
+Pippion asked.
+Myerscough later called that fact “an indictment of our system.”

-Other guards testified that Earvin, having reported too late for a break in the yard, refused to return to his cell and allegedly became combative.
+Other guards at Western that day testified that Earvin, having reported too late for a break in the yard, refused to return to his cell and allegedly became combative.
 That prompted an “officer in distress” call to which all available officers are required to respond.
 Dozens did so and then several, including Banta, escorted him to the segregation unit.

-He was handled roughly in the housing unit.
-But witnesses and medical experts testified that the debilitating and eventually fatal injuries were the result of kicking, punching, stomping and jumping on a prone Earvin in the segregation unit’s vestibule, where there are no security cameras.
-Assistant U.S. Attorney Timothy Bass declared that the fatal blow to Earvin came when Banta jumped up and landed on the inmate’s abdomen with both knees.

-Charged along with Banta were correctional Lt.
-Todd Sheffler of Mendon and Sgt.
-Willie Hedden of Mount Sterling.
-Sheffler was a co-defendent with Banta but in his first trial, a jury could not reach a verdict.
+Sheffler was tried with Banta but the jury that convicted Banta was hung on Sheffler.
 He was retried last summer and convicted of the same counts as Banta in August.
 Hedden pleaded guilty in March 2021 to the more serious charges and testified against both Banta and Sheffler.

+Hedden testified Thursday that he witnessed Banta punch and kick another inmate a few years before the incident with Earvin.
+On cross-examination, he wouldn’t go so far as to say violence against inmates was unstated policy, but he said superiors were aware of it and “it was too prevalent.
+It happened all too often.”

 Sheffler is scheduled for sentencing on Monday and Hedden on Wednesday. ___ Follow Political Writer John O’Connor at https://twitter.com/apoconnor